Concealed water leaks on your property

 If you’re a property owner, you’re responsible for installing, repairing, maintaining and replacing all private fittings, mains-connected water tanks and pipes on your property up to the water meter.

-Water companies are responsible for the water meter itself and the pipes leading away from the property.
-If there’s a problem in the pipes beyond your fence line, it’s the water company’s job to fix it.
+Water providers are responsible for the water meter itself and the pipes leading away from the property.
+If there’s a problem in the pipes beyond your fence line, it’s the water provider’s job to fix it.
+If you suspect a water leak beyond your fence line, you should report it to your water provider.

 Getting a leak fixed